MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 - **Microsoft Office**: File types in the following table.

     The supported file formats for these file types are the 97-2003 file formats and Office Open XML formats for the following Office programs: Word, Excel, and PowerPoint.
-Unless you have the preview version of the Azure Information Protection client, the Strict Open XML Document format is not supported
+Unless you have the preview version of the Azure Information Protection client, the Strict Open XML Document format is not supported.

     |Office file type|Office file type|
     |----------------------------------|----------------------------------|